VBA Barcode Macro & Functions Tutorial

 Before starting this barcode tutorial, ensure VBA Macros are the desired implementation for a Word mail merge.
 An easier method exists when using Codabar or Code 39 fonts, and this is explained further in the Barcode Integration Guide for Microsoft Word.

 Excel must be used as the data source when creating barcodes in a Microsoft Word mail merge using Macros.
 The field used for the data source in Word should be the column in Excel where the formula has been applied, which is used to format the data to the barcode font.
-It is best to use the last column of the spreadsheet in order to avoid merging conflicts.
+It is best to use the last column of the spreadsheet to avoid merging conflicts.

 To set up an Excel spreadsheet with these barcode Macros, refer to the Barcode Tutorial for Excel.